piecepackr/piecepackr/README.rst

 How to use executable Rscripts
 ------------------------------

-One uses the ``make_pnp_piecepack`` executable to make a single print-and-play pdf of a piecepack deck.
-One uses the ``make_piecepack_preview`` executable to make a svg preview of a piecepack deck.
-One can collect several print-and-play pdf's and previews using the ``collect_pnp_piecepacks`` executable.
-The ``make_piecepack_images`` executable makes individual images of piecepack components.
-The ``make_pnp_piecepack``, ``make_piecepack_images``, and ``make_piecepack_preview`` executables requires JSON configuration either provided as standard input to the program or as a file.
+One uses the ``make_pnp`` executable to make a single print-and-play pdf of a piecepack deck.
+One uses the ``make_preview`` executable to make a svg preview of a piecepack deck.
+One can collect several print-and-play pdf's and previews using the ``collect_pnp`` executable.
+The ``make_images`` executable makes individual images of piecepack components.
+The ``make_pnp``, ``make_images``, and ``make_preview`` executables requires JSON configuration either provided as standard input to the program or as a file.
 You can view sample configuration files for several demo piecepacks in the ``configurations`` folder.
-The ``configure_piecepack`` executable can be used to generate suitable JSON configuration files or you can manually modify a pre-existing one.
+The ``configure`` executable can be used to generate suitable JSON configuration files or you can manually modify a pre-existing one.
 The ``get_embedded_font`` executable is a utility script that tells you which fonts will actually be embedded by Cairo for a given combination of requested fonts and Unicode characters.

 Although the API is in flux you can currently build the demo files and see the command-line calls used to build them by running::